This accessibility statement applies to content published on www.north-ayrshire.gov.uk.

-We aim to provide accessible alternatives of forms and documents by the end of 2020.
-The remaining documents, published before 23 September 2018, fall outside the regulations, but will be reviewed as part of the website annual review process.
+- We are working toward providing accessible alternatives of forms and documents.
+Documents, published before 23 September 2018, fall outside the regulations, but will be reviewed as part of the website annual review process.

 Content that’s not within the scope of the accessibility regulations

 Embedded audio or video content that does not have audio description or subtitles/text captions.
 This content was recorded before 23 September 2020 and is therefore exempt from meeting the accessibility regulations.

 - site maps of our Household Waste Recycling Centres and cemeteries

 - technical or architectural drawings